tobek/laminae/notes.md

 - Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how
 - Some creature that responds to Creation and/or Destruction, to be used to test if exposure is too high.
 Maybe by those wizards that study the planes of pure C/D.
     - from something: "Canaries are extremely sensitive to ambient magic, and will mutate in the presence of cursed architecture.
 Grave-looters keep them as pets"
-- some "breath house" where you breathe in interesting things in special ways (and it responds to you, and syncs up multiple people?) if never used, stub-used in NGP but maybe better in NGD?
+- some "breath house" where you breathe in interesting things in special ways (and it responds to you, and syncs up multiple people?) if never used, stub-used in NGP
 - psychedelics (CGP)
 - "Somewhere in the ocean hundreds of miles north of the Shirerithian mainland there is a mountainous arctic island upon which thrives an emergent oracular techno-theocracy that calls itself the Shining Garden of Raikoth.
 Its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too wear the spiral."
 - sexual proclivities replace other tribal markers and are increasingly fractured